chenxinye/mhodlr/docs/source/api_ref.rst

     H - hodlr
         Matrix in HODLR format - hodlr class.

-    prec - precision
-        Precision to simulate the factorization.

     oformat - str, default='hodlr'
         The output format. 'dense' or 'hodlr'.